Path-dependency and emergent computing under vectorial driving: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

 CM and MvH acknowledge funding from European Research Council Grant ERC-101019474.
-We thank M. Teunisse and Y. Shokef for fruitful discussions and J. Mesman, D. Ursem, H.J.
+We thank M. Teunisse, Y. Shokef {and our referees} for fruitful discussions {and suggestions,} and J. Mesman, D. Ursem, H.J.
 Boluijt, and R. Zwart for technical support.

 ~ ~